 - Car with a driver – 160,000 ARY a day ($50 USD)

 - Grocery prices – 10,000 ARY ($3 USD) (This would get you a kilo of rice, some zebu, and a variety of vegetables.)

 - SIM Card – 3,100 ARY ($1 USD) for a SIM and 25,000 ARY ($8 USD) per gig of data.

 - Park entrance fees – 55,000 Ariary ($17 USD) and guides start at 20,000 AR ($6 USD)

 - Local mini buses – 10,000 – 20,000 ARY ($3-6 USD)

 Madagascar was a beautiful, raw, and enchanting country.
 There’s no place like it on earth.
 Far off the tourist trail, this a destination where your inner Indiana Jones or Anthony Bourdain can be set free to explore.
 I’m so glad I went, and though the old traveler adage is “I can’t wait to go back,” I suspect that my visit to Madagascar will be the only one in my lifetime.
 I hope I’m wrong, but given the difficulty getting there, it really can be a once-in-a-lifetime trip.

 And I hope you make it in your lifetime!

 Note: I went to Madagascar with Intrepid Travel as part of our ongoing partnership.
 They paid for the tour and my expenses during the trip.
 I paid for my flights to and from Madagascar.
-They offer 10% off their tours to readers so click the link and save on your next trip.
+They offer exclusive discounts to readers so click the link and save on your next trip.